ClonedPuppy/SK_Shader_info/README.md

                 new GradientKey(new Color(.8f, .8f, .8f, 1), 0.55f),
                 new GradientKey(new Color(0.75f, 0.75f, 0.75f, 0.75f), 0.75f)));

 Ok, hand is done!
-Now we move on to making the UI materials work in a pitch black environment.
+Now we move on to making the UI materials work in a pitch-black environment.

 As before, we set the Default UI material to the unlit shader.

     Default.MaterialUI.Shader = Shader.Unlit;

-But that's not going to be enough, if you ran the code now with just the unlit shader applied, you would see that only a few items such as slider knobs etc were fully visible.
+But that's not going to be enough, if you ran the code now with just the unlit shader applied, you would see that only a few items such as slider knobs etc. were fully visible.
 The UI windows panel itself is still black.
-This is because StereoKit uses a special shader for it's UI panels, called **shader_builtin_ui_quadrant**.
+This is because StereoKit uses a special shader for its UI panels, called **shader_builtin_ui_quadrant**.

 So let's fish this shader out of the StereoKit source code and remove the default lighting.
 The shader is in [_StereoKit/StereoKitC/shaders_builtin/shader_builtin_ui_quadrant.hlsl_](https://github.com/maluoi/StereoKit/blob/master/StereoKitC/shaders_builtin/shader_builtin_ui_quadrant.hlsl).
-Copy the shader file to your own directory, and open it up.
+Copy the shader file to your own directory and open it up.
 Find the line _o.color.rgb *= Lighting(o.normal);_ and comment it out.

 Then set the default material_ui_quadrant  shader to this new tweaked version.